 W1 Professorships

 A junior professorship is a temporary position and a stepping-stone towards W2 and W3 positions.
 As a junior professor, you have the same rights and responsibilities as a senior professor: this includes administrative responsibilities, advising doctoral students, and participating in committee work.
-Your teaching load will be much smaller—just five to seven contact hours per week—so that you can dedicate more time to your research.
+Your teaching load will be much smaller—just five to seven contact hours per week instead of 9 contacts hours for a W2 or W3 position —so that you can dedicate more time to your research.

 W1 positions have a fixed duration of six years and are divided into two phases.
 In the first phase, junior professors undergo an evaluation after three years.
 If successful, they are eligible to apply for W2 or W3 positions.

 Following a positive evaluation, junior professors often choose to extend their W1 positions to the full six-year duration.
-In the second phase, while applying for W2 or W3 professor positions, they can use the additional time to develop teaching experience or to publish papers.
+During the remaining three years, while applying for W2 or W3 professor positions, they can use the additional time to develop teaching experience or to publish papers.

 W2 and W3 Professorships